LEARN MORE ABOUT

 OGCI's Satellite Monitoring Campaign

+OGCI is supporting a broad group of oil and gas operators on methane management.
 Some of these operators are not aware they have a problem or don’t know how to fix it.
 Detection and monitoring is a critical first step towards reducing methane emissions.

+Technologies, including monitoring with satellites, drones and sensors, make it easier to detect and better quantify methane emissions.
 Through its flagship Satellite Monitoring Campaign, OGCI has helped demonstrate the use of satellites in detecting methane emissions so they can be located and abated.

 In 2021, OGCI launched its Satellite Monitoring Campaign (SMC) with a pilot project monitoring six sites in Iraq to demonstrate the use of satellite monitoring as part of a program to reduce methane emissions.

-In the pilot, OGCI partnered with GHGSat, a Climate Investment portfolio company which operates satellites and provides readings of the facilities, and Carbon Limits to help with local operator engagement and on-site assessment.
+OGCI partnered with GHGSat, a Climate Investment portfolio company which operates satellites and provides readings of the facilities, and Carbon Limits to help with local operator engagement and on-site assessment.

 Once the campaign identified significant methane plumes, we worked with Carbon Limits to engage with local operators, providing the operators with the data and working with them to help fix leaks, upgrade processes and find ways to use, rather than vent, natural gas.